pangenome/odgi/docs/rst/tutorials/presence_absence_variants.rst

 -----------------------

 Any path in the graph can be used as a reference to identify PAVs.
 In this example, we have chosen the ``chm13__LPA__tig00000001`` path.
-To obtain contains 1000 bp interval windows across the chosen reference, execute:
+To obtain 1000 bp interval windows across the chosen reference, execute:

 .. code-block:: bash